EastEnders: the week in Walford - a review

 Welcome to A Week in Walford – our EastEnders review show in which we look back at recent events in Albert Square.

-From social services swooping on Stacey to Bex’s Lolita act by way of Ben and Luke’s break-up, we reflect on all the drama coming out of E20 in the last five days.
+From Carmel as the top Albert Square matriarch to Mick and Linda’s relationship angst by way of Stacey’s health crisis, we reflect on all the drama coming out of E20 in the last five days.

 Join hosts David Brown and Johnathon Hughes each week for their take on the BBC1 soap: